Bestboy125/aerial-autonomy-stack/README.md

 ![interface](https://github.com/user-attachments/assets/71b07851-42dd-45d4-a9f5-6b5b00cd85bc)

-> On a low-mid range laptop—i7-11 with 16GB RAM and RTX 3060—AAS simulates 3 PX4 quads with cameras and LiDARs at **~2x real-time-factor** (with flag `AS_FAST_AS_POSSIBLE=true`, note that ArduPilot faster physics updates have higher computational demands).
+> On a low-mid range laptop—i7-11 with 16GB RAM and RTX 3060—AAS simulates 3 PX4 quads with cameras and LiDARs at **~2x real-time-factor** (with flag `RTF=0.0`, note that ArduPilot faster physics updates have higher computational demands).
 Make sure you run `sudo prime-select nvidia` and rebooted to effectively leverage GPU compute.

 ### Fly a Simulated Mission